 Another reason for using multiple Pages has to do with performance.
 Sketch can easily handle a dozen Artboards on Page, but depending on their content, size and the number of them, you may find it beneficial to split the work up into multiple pages.

-Other suggested uses for using multiple Pages are to contain multiple iterations of a design (Pages can be duplicated by Command-clicking a Page’s name and choosing Duplicate from the pop-up menu.), different pages for a web design, contain a style guide, or the extra Canvas can just be used as a playground to experiment with ideas.
+Other suggested uses for using multiple Pages are to contain multiple iterations of a design (Pages can be duplicated by Control-clicking a Page’s name and choosing Duplicate from the pop-up menu.), different pages for a web design, contain a style guide, or the extra Canvas can just be used as a playground to experiment with ideas.

 You can quickly switch between Pages in your document by simply pressing Function-Up Arrow to move up or Function-Down Arrow to go move down the Pages List.